 IRS Data Retrieval Tool

 You can use the IRS Data Retrieval Option to link your tax returns to your FAFSA electronically.
 We strongly encourage you to use this option to streamline and expedite the processing of your financial aid application.
-Watch this video tutorial about how to use the IRS Data Retrieval Tool or view the step-by-step instructions on how to obtain an IRS Tax Transcript.
+Watch this video tutorial about how to use the IRS Data Retrieval Tool or view the step-by-step instructions on how to use the IRS Data Retrieval Tool and how to obtain an IRS Tax Transcript.

 The IRS Data Retrieval Tool allows students and parents to access the IRS tax return information needed to complete the FAFSA, and transfer the data directly into their FAFSA form from the IRS website.
 If you are eligible to use the IRS Data Retrieval Tool, we highly recommend using it for several reasons: 1) It's the easiest way to provide your tax data.
 2) It's the best way of ensuring that your FAFSA has accurate tax information.
 3) You won't need to provide a copy of your or your parents' tax returns to your college.